leilacsak/laborforcemanagement/README.md

 # laborforcemanagement
 Assigment - Labor Force Management - PHP
-Title of the assignment for the subject "Web Application Development II" : Labor Force Management
+Title of the assignment for the subject "Web Application Development II" in the semester of 2022/23: Labor Force Management

 Assignment type: Programming task